What’s the one thing that you can do right away that will affect your hormone balance really quickly? It's choosing the

 - Go organic – avoid pesticides that can mess with your hormones

 - Avoid mass produced meat and dairy – buy the best you can (and eat more plants!)

-- Avoid alcohol – alcohol can trigger hot flushes, but can also increase oestrogen levels – not good for either high or low levels
+- Limit alcohol – alcohol can trigger hot flushes, but can also increase oestrogen levels – not good for either high or low levels

 - Vitamin E – almonds, sunflower seeds, olives, spinach, berries – helps to boost progesterone, reduce PMS & breast tenderness

 So there you have it, foods that support each of your Feisty 4 (and hormone balance in general).